Amazon Elastic Beanstalk (EB)

 - You still want some control over underlying AWS resources (e.g., scaling settings, instance type).

-- Amplify = Best for frontend-first teams building full-stack apps with minimal backend setup.
+- Amplify = Best for Frontend developers building full-stack apps quickly with built-in authentication, APIs, and hosting.

-- App Runner = Ideal for modern, containerized apps needing fast, infra-free deployment.
+- App Runner = Ideal for Containerized apps requiring fast, fully managed deployment.